Sonali12920/Sonali12920/README.md

 ### Hola!! 👋

-- 🔭 I’m currently working on ZeroToHero
+- 🔭 I’m currently working on ZeroToHero and OneStop Help
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate in DSC IGDTUW
 - 💬 Ask me about VueJs